Ipstenu/varnish-http-purge/readme.txt

 Plugins can hook into the purge actions as well, to filter their own events to trigger a purge.

-And if you're into WP-CLI, you can use that too.
+And if you're into WP-CLI, you can use that too: `wp varnish purge`

 Please note: On a multisite network using subfolders, only the <strong>network admins</strong> can purge the main site.

-= The future ... =

-We're going to sit down and look into how the plugin is structured to make it even faster and more organized.
-Please send coffee.
-Here's the wish list:

-* Only purge all automatically once an hour (manual button click will continue to work)
-* Refactor automated purge all to be kinder
-* Reorganize code for sanity
-* Get rid of the need to parse_url()

 == Installation ==
 No WordPress configuration needed.